 This degree requires 49 credit hours and 672 hours of clinics.
 This coursework can be completed in six semesters or two years of study.
 Our courses are taught online by our team of accomplished and practicing professors.
-What’s more, UC Online’s Nursing Program is ranked #10 for online graduate programs by U.S. News and World Report.
+What’s more, the University of Cincinnati’s Nursing Program is ranked #7 for online graduate nursing programs by U.S. News and World Report.

 To learn more, we encourage interested students to view a sample of our curriculum.